justinlees/Custom-FL-Framework/readme.md

 ## Step-4: Start the Federated learning (Same Network)

 a.
-As mentioned in the context, you need to change the SERVER_ADDRESS value to networks IPv$ address in fl_client.py
+As mentioned in the context, you need to change the SERVER_ADDRESS value to networks IPv4 address in fl_client.py
 b.
 Make sure the devices are running on the same network as server.
 c.
+First run the split_data.py for getting dataset splits according to no.of clients participating.
+d.
+Share the datasets to the clients.

+### NOTE: We are splitting data to mimic the iid data in real-world scenario.
+Since the clients doesn't have iid data we are splitting the orginal data for training.

+e.
 Follow the same commands as in the localmachine step(one client runs hospitalA and other runs hospitalB and server runs server command).

 ## Step-5: To stop learning, press ctrl+c on server.

+For modifying the training parameters, change the parameters in config.json